RainbowTabitha/PartyPlanner64/README.md

 * Mupen64plus
 * Nemu64

-These emulators seem to have issues, even with the right sstup (8MB RAM, etc.):
+These emulators seem to have issues, even with the right setup (8MB RAM):

 * Project64 1.6